lixi-ui/lixi-ui-vue/src/components/cascader/doc/index.en-US.md

 ### Clearable

-Set `clearable` attribute for `el-cascader` and a clear icon will appear when selected and hovered
+Set `clearable` attribute for `lx-cascader` and a clear icon will appear when selected and hovered

 :::demo
 ```html